zxcalc/zxlive/README.md

     cd zxlive
     pip install .

-Then, you can run ZXLive by typing `python3 -m zxlive`.
+Then, you can run ZXLive by typing `zxlive`.

+# Testing

+To ensure the quality and correctness of this project, several testing and linting tools are utilized.
+Below are the steps to run the tests and checks:

+## 1. Static Type Checks with mypy

+You can run mypy to perform static type checking:

+    mypy zxlive

+## 2. Unit Tests with pytest

+Execute the test suite using pytest to ensure all tests pass:

+    pytest

 # Documentation